 11.1.
 Quality assurance

 During production of the data, an outlier detection system has to assure implausible numbers for individual organisations are eliminated.
 Further checks ensure there can be no NACE-CEPA/CReMA combinations for which either output, gross value added or employment is zero, whilst the other economic variables are non-zero.
-By pure coincidence, zero values might be obtained for gross value added when positive and negative gross value added for different NACE-CEPA/CReMA combinations offset each other in columns or rows representing aggregations of environmental domains and/or industries.
-Another check ensures that exports can never be higher than output.
+Another check ensures that exports as well as gross value added can never be higher than output.
 For the final outcome a comparison is made with the results of the previous year in order to check plausibility.

 The EGSS standard tables also contain in-built consistency checks.

-The data are validated by the scientific committee of the Institute for National Accounts.
+The data are validated by the scientific committee of the National Accounts Institute.

 The Eurostat validation procedure provides a further check on the data.